SC-111/IF1-summative-equation-game/README.md

   - To answer the question, simply input your answer into the terminal and press **enter key**.
 In the example above, the correct answer is 9.
 The game will display whether your answer is correct after each attempt.
   - Please enter your guess using only the numbers on your keyboard (e.g 99), as other forms of input including text (e.g. ninety nine) are not permitted.
   - After 10 questions have been answered, you will be presented with your final score.
+  - You can stop the game at any time by pressing **CTRL/Command + C** on your keyboard.
   - To play the game again, simply rerun the programme using either step 2 or 3 above.
 Good luck!

 ---